Judy Chicago: The Holocaust Project

-1980s and 90s
+1980s and 1990s

 In 1985, Chicago married photographer Donald Woodman.

-In 1994, Chicago started the series Resolutions: A Stitch in Time, completed over a six year period.
+In 1994, Chicago started the series Resolutions: A Stitch in Time, completed over a six-year period.
 Six years later, Resolutions: A Stitch in Time was exhibited to the public at the Museum of Art and Design in New York.

 In 1996, Chicago and Woodman moved into the Belen Hotel, an historic railroad hotel in Belen, New Mexico which Woodman had spent three years converting into a home.

 In 1999, Chicago received the UCLA Alumni Professional Achievement Award, and was awarded honorary degrees from Lehigh University, Smith College, Duke University and Russell Sage College.

 21st century

 In 2004, Chicago received a Visionary Woman Award from Moore College of Art & Design.
 She was named a National Women's History Project honoree for Women's History Month in 2008.

 To celebrate her 25th wedding anniversary with Woodman, she created a Renewal Ketubah in 2010.

 In 2011, Chicago returned to Los Angeles for the opening of the "Concurrents" exhibition at the Getty Museum and performed a firework-based installation piece in the Pomona College football field, a site where she had previously performed in the 1960s.
 Chicago also donated her collection of feminist art educational materials to Penn State University.

 Chicago had two solo exhibitions in the United Kingdom in 2012, one in London and another in Liverpool.
 The Liverpool exhibition included the launch of Chicago's book about Virginia Woolf.
 Once a peripheral part of her artistic expression, Chicago now considers writing to be well integrated into her career.
 That year, she was also awarded the Lifetime Achievement Award at the Palm Springs Art Fair.
-In 2012, it was reported that she lived in New Mexico.

 She was interviewed for the 2018 film !Women Art Revolution.
 In an interview with Gloria Steinem in 2018, Chicago described her "goal as an artist" has been “to create images in which the female experience is the path to the universal, as opposed to learning everything through the male gaze."

 In 2021, she was inducted into the National Women's Hall of Fame.
-A major retrospective exhibition, titled Judy Chicago: A Retrospective, was displayed at the De Young Museum in San Francisco in 2021; it was Judy Chicago’s first retrospective.
+A major retrospective exhibition, titled Judy Chicago: A Retrospective, was displayed at the De Young Museum in San Francisco in 2021; it was Judy Chicago's first retrospective.